SIMULIA Abaqus Performance Article

 • Refine only in critical zones such as hot spots and contact areas

-• Keep element quality high since poor quality can slow convergence
+• Keep element quality high because poor quality can slow convergence

 • Prefer structured meshes where possible